MicrosoftDocs/quantum-docs/articles/concepts-vectors-and-matrices.md

 ## Tensor product

-Finally, another important operation is the [*Kronecker product*](https://en.wikipedia.org/wiki/Kronecker_product?azure-portal=true), also called *matrix direct product* or *tensor product*.
-The Kronecker product is to be distinguished from the matrix multiplication, which is an entirely different operation.
-In quantum computing theory, *tensor product* is often used to denote Kronecker product.
+Finally, another important operation is the [*Kronecker product*](https://en.wikipedia.org/wiki/Kronecker_product), also called the *matrix direct product* or *tensor product*.
+Note that the Kronecker product is distinguished from matrix multiplication, which is an entirely different operation.
+In quantum computing theory, *tensor product* is commonly used to denote the Kronecker product.

 Consider two vectors $v=\begin{bmatrix}a \\\\ b  \end{bmatrix} $ and $u =\begin{bmatrix} c \\\\ d \\\\ e \end{bmatrix} $, their tensor product is denoted as $v otimes u$ and it is resulting in a block matrix.
 $$